 Keep in mind that what works for one family or child is not always the best solution for another.
 When looking at tutoring options, remember that each child's needs are different and those needs change with age.
 Among the many options for support during the summer and the school year are the following:

-- Before and after school programs.
-Once the school year has started up again, the extended day programs offered at many schools are a good way to combine homework and socializing.
+- Before- and After-School Tutors/Programs: Once the school year has started up again, the extended day programs offered at many schools are a good way to combine homework and socializing.
 There may be options before and after school, so you may easily find something that fits your child's schedule.
-Here kids have access to educators, and parents don't pay extra for tutoring help.
+Here, kids have access to educators, who can take the time to walk them through problems and help them understand tricky concepts.
 If your child's needs go beyond basic homework help, make sure there is a quiet place where your child and the tutor can work.

 A Baltimore native, Meredith Bower served as director of communications at an area private school for 11 years.